Somebody239/PackPal/README.md

 ---

-### ✅ Optional Note for Devpost:
+### ✅ Optional note for Devpost:

 "If you'd like to try PackPal yourself, simply clone the repository and open it in Xcode.
-The app runs locally and does not require any external setup."
+The app runs locally and requires no additional setup."